JamesChevalier/Launch-Soon/doc/README_FOR_APP.md

 You can deploy to Heroku, and immediately begin collecting email addresses in your Mailchimp list.
 The site provides a unique URL to each user who signs up, which keeps track of how many people they refer.
 The referral count and code are also stored in your Mailchimp list.

+You can see it at http://launch-soon-example.herokuapp.com but you can't actually use it, because I haven't set it up to be functional yet.

 Pre-requisites
 --------------